I Spit on Your Graves: Controversy

 In France, the book became notorious after the Cartel d'action sociale et morale —the censor also responsible for banning Henry Miller's work in the country— turned the spotlight on it.
-Instead of hindering Vian, this made him crank out three more "Vernon Sullivan" novels during that same year, including the similarly-themed The Dead All Have the Same Skin, whose protagonist, Daniel Parker, is named after the head of the Cartel d'action sociale et morale.
+Instead of hindering Vian, this made him crank out three more "Vernon Sullivan" novels during that same year, including the similarly themed The Dead All Have the Same Skin, whose protagonist, Daniel Parker, is named after the head of the Cartel d'action sociale et morale.

 I Spit on Your Graves reached the peak of its infamy when it served as an instruction manual for a real-life murderer, whose copy of the book was found on the bedside table next to the murdered body of a prostitute with the following passage circled and underlined: "I again felt that strange sensation that ran up my back as my hand closed on her throat and I couldn't stop myself; it came; it was so strong that I let her go ...".
 Following this copycat crime, when the book went into reprints, it sold more than 500,000 copies, and Vian was tried for translating "objectionable material" (as Vernon Sullivan was still nowhere to be found).
 Vian ended up paying a fine of 100,000 francs, and in the summer of 1950 the French government banned any further sales of the book.

 The book's popularity became somewhat of a curse for Vian.
 After the court case, his reputation declined, and it wasn't until after his death that his books started creeping back into print.

-Adaptation
+Adaptations

 The book was adapted into a film with the same title, directed by Michel Gast.
-Vian had already publicly denounced the adaptation while it was still in production, but he attended the premiere on 23 June, 1959.
-A few minutes into the screening, he stood up and began to shout out his dissatisfaction with the film, and while doing so he collapsed and died of a sudden cardiac arrest on the way to the hospital.
+Vian publicly denounced the film while it was still in production, but he attended the premiere on 23 June 1959.
+A few minutes into the screening, he stood and began to shout his dissatisfaction with the film when he collapsed and subsequently died of sudden cardiac arrest on the way to the hospital.

-The book was later adapted for comics for the relaunched Penthouse Comics magazine.
-It began serialization with the first issue.

-In 1980, the book's title was also borrowed by Israeli-American filmmaker Meir Zarchi, as a more commercial title for his horror film, then-titled Day of the Woman.
-I Spit on Your Grave later became one of the most notorious, widely banned and heavily censored "video nasties" of the 1980s.
+A comics adaptation of the novel was first published in France in 2020.
+Written by Jean-David Morvan and illustrated by a team of artists including Rey Macutay and Rafael Ortiz, the comic's English translation was serialized (as "I Spit on Your Grave") in the relaunched Penthouse Comics magazine in 2024, beginning with the magazine's first issue.